rukh-debug/github-vscode-rich-presence-extension/README.md

 # github-vscode-richpresence README

 It is a helper extension built for vscode.
-All it does is gather yor vscode information and push it to a server then the server generates the image as per the data provided.
-Which is then later used by github's readme.
+All it does is gather yor vscode information and push it to a server then the server generates an image as per the data provided.

 ## Demo

 [![Generated image](https://i.imgur.com/PFrs5wZ.png)](https://github.com/rubenkharel/rubenkharel)

 ## Features